FriendsOfSymfony/FOSCommentBundle/Resources/doc/9e-integrating_several_parsers.md

             - [addToPipeline, ["@markup.my_parser"]]
 ```

-The order of parsers is important.
-First parser that has been added to pipeline is executed first.
+Parsers are executed in the order in which they are added to the pipeline.

 The last step is to use pipeline parser as described in [documentation](9-using_a_markup_parser.md)